 8. Lantern Festival (Tết Nguyên Tiêu) on January 15th

-On this day, Vietnamese people usually visit pagodas to pray for health, success and prepare a tray of traditional foods to offer the ancestors.
+On this day, Vietnamese people usually visit pagodas to pray for health, success and prepare a tray of traditional foods to offer their ancestors.
 In some region, lantern festival is held to appreciate the bright full moon.

 Cleaning and decorating house